Easymoney Review: There’s no such thing as easy money. Or is there?

 Comments Rating 0 (0 reviews)

-The FCA must have had an absolute fit when the approval for an innovative ISA named “easymoney” application was submitted.
+The FCA must have had an absolute fit when the approval for an innovative ISA named ‘easyMoney‘ application was submitted.
 I’ve dealt with the FCA for 20 years.
 I’ve been a regulated individual, an anti-money laundering reporting office, a director, and an appointed representative, and have submitted direct regulation applications.
-And I can tell you one thing they don’t like is the suggestion that anything to do with money is easy.
-In particular, saying anything is easy when you can lose ALL your money.

 For good reason too.
 There is a guy who drives around my area in a convertible Rolls Royce with a license plate that looks like Easy Money.
 In the US, Easy Money is a payday loan and check cashing company that has branches in strip malls.
 There is also a great book about crypto scams called Easy Money.
 You get the idea…

-However, Easymoney is a great name, I wish I owned the domain, but then if I did, I wouldn’t be able to use it because it was trademarked in 1998 (when I was still at school).
+However, easyMoney is a great name.
+I wish I owned the domain, but then if I did, I wouldn’t be able to use it because it was trademarked in 1998 (when I was still at school).
 You can see here what else they’ve trademarked, including EASY EVERYTHING.

 It’s remarkable they got it through the FCA’s approvals process, but they did, pre 2008, now they are a trading name of E-Money Capital, but kudos to them.
-After all “Easy” is a powerful brand and one that signifies value.
+After all “easy” is a powerful brand and one that signifies value.
 Which is what investors want.

-That familiar orange hue will do for you what others do, but just a bit cheaper.
-I just looked up an Easyjet flight for a weekend skiing from Friday to Sunday, it was £72, including carry-on luggage.
-That’s cheaper than the airport parking.
-It doesn’t matter that the plane will be full of drunks and that it leaves in the middle of the night.
-I once rented a Mercedes for about £10 a day from easycarhire on the Fulham Road (just round the corner from easymoney.com office actually), I couldn’t believe how cheap it was.
-I even stayed in an EasyHotel once, the floors were rubber and the bunk beds were nailed to the wall.
+I once rented a Mercedes for about £10 a day from easyCarHire on the Fulham Road (just round the corner from easymoney.com office actually), I couldn’t believe how cheap it was.
+I even stayed in an easyHotel once.
+The floors were rubber and the bunk beds were nailed to the wall.
 But then again it was a stag do.
 So that’s fine, didn’t care, could have been anything.

 But I think it’s different when it comes to money.
 When it comes to money I think you need a bit more than cheap and cheerful.
 Commission-free stock brokers are having problems at the moment because, even though they have millions of customers, none of them actually have that much money, so the brokers can’t generate much revenue from them.

-So, who is Easymoney is aimed at?
+So, who is easyMoney is aimed at?
 Definitely not for people that don’t have much money.
 They currently pay around 5-6% for smaller investors.
-By investors, I mean people that are giving easymoney their money to try and earn interest.
-Because easymoney is definitely an investment product, it’s not a savings product because it’s not protected by the FSCS which protects your money up to £85k if the savings account goes bust.
-Which says a lot about how confident the FCA is in innovative ISAs.
-Plus, you can get as good as 6% in a Hargreaves Lansdown Active Savings account or with a similar savings platform like Raisin.
+By investors, I mean people that are giving easyMoney their money to try and earn interest.
+Because easyMoney is definitely an investment product.
+It’s not a savings product because it’s not protected by the FSCS which protects your money up to £85k if the savings account goes bust.

 So if you want the 10% interest rates you can’t get elsewhere, then you’ll need to invest more.
 So maybe that’s who easymoney.com is aimed at.
 The Rich.
-That’s ok, because the rich, still fly Easyjet.
-Afterall, the rich can only afford to renovate a villa in Ibiza if they don’t waste all their money on BA full fares.
+That’s ok, because the rich still fly Easyjet.
+After all, the rich can only afford to renovate a villa in Ibiza if they don’t waste all their money on BA full fares.

-Plus, the rich have more money, so it’s actually less risky to take more risk becuase, all your eggs are not in one basket.
-But, you can only invest up to £20,000 a year in an innovative ISA, so you actually don’t get tax breaks on the better interest rates. however, there is so much money slushing around the UK at the moment, and people need to invest it somewhere.
-So, it it’s only a small percentage of your overall portfolio and you want to lend it to some property developers, then easymoney provides a conduit for you to do that.
+Plus, the rich have more money, so it’s actually less risky to take more risk because all your eggs are not in one basket.
+But, you can only invest up to £20,000 a year in an innovative ISA, so you actually don’t get tax breaks on the better interest rates.
+However, there is so much money slushing around the UK at the moment, and people need to invest it somewhere.
+So, it it’s only a small percentage of your overall portfolio and you want to lend it to some property developers, then easyMoney provides a conduit for you to do that.

 After all, banks make loads of money from lending it to people who may not pay it back at higher interest rates.
 So why shouldn’t you?